matt-williams987/gear-calc/readme.md

 Pedal Furiously is a an animated bicycle gear calculator.
 The speed of the bike is calculated based on an approximate 700 x 28c wheel size.

+### Tips
-*Hint: use arrow keys to adjust values precisely.*
+- Use your arrow keys to adjust values more precisely.
+- You can chose between miles per hour and kilometers per hour.
+- You can choose to hold either the cadence or the speed steady while adjusting sprocket sizes.
+The chosen value will hold steady, unless it goes over the maximum allowed.

 ## About